webpapaya/fhs-slides/bachelor_0_introduction.md

 ----

-# Things I will look at:
+# Things I will look at

 - functionality
 - naming